 Pls requesting a REM supplement must provide a Research Participant Mentoring Plan describing the mentoring activities that will be provided to the RPs supported by this supplement.
+Mentoring plans should identify the individual(s) who will serve as mentors, as well as describe their mentoring experience.
 Mentoring activities may include, but are not limited to:

-- Establishing a mutually agreed-upon list of expectations and goals; - Meeting in advance of the research experience in order to orient RPs, learn their research interests/preferences, and arrange placements; - Providing or arranging for didactic training in advance of the laboratory experience; - Providing or arranging for mentorship training for those working closely with RPs; - Providing timely evaluations of progress towards expected goals; - Providing professional development activities such as career/educational counseling, workshop participation, networking and internships; - Providing guidance in effective scientific writing and oral communications training for publications and presentations at conferences/meetings; - Accompanying RPs at professional conferences and/or funding their participation; - Providing opportunities for RPs' interaction in seminars or symposiums; - Encouraging networking among RPs, mentors, and PIs at periodic working lunches or occasional outings (off-site research team meetings or retreats); - Providing guidance on ways to improve teaching, leadership, communication, and mentoring skills; - Providing guidance on how to collaborate effectively with researchers from diverse backgrounds and inter-disciplinary areas; and - Providing field trips to related facilities and/or local facilities of engineering interest.
+- Establishing a mutually agreed-upon list of expectations and goals; - Meeting in advance of the research experience in order to orient RPs, learn their research interests/preferences, and arrange placements; - Providing or arranging for didactic training in advance of the laboratory experience; - Providing timely evaluations of progress towards expected goals; - Providing professional development activities such as career/educational counseling, workshop participation, networking and internships; - Providing guidance in effective scientific writing and oral communications training for publications and presentations at conferences/meetings;

+- Accompanying RPs at professional conferences and/or funding their participation; - Providing opportunities for RPs' interaction in seminars or symposia; - Encouraging networking among RPs, mentors, and PIs at periodic working lunches or occasional outings (off-site research team meetings or retreats); - Providing guidance on ways to improve teaching, leadership, communication, and mentoring skills; - Providing guidance on how to collaborate effectively with researchers from diverse backgrounds and inter-disciplinary areas; and - Providing field trips to related facilities and/or local facilities of engineering interest.